-Hubert Massey is name is big.
-Even if you’ve never heard it, you’ve probably seen it – by way of his sprawling public art, which dots Detroit landmarks.
+Hubert Massey is a big name.
+Even if you’ve never heard it, you’ve probably seen it — by way of his sprawling public art, which dots Detroit landmarks.

 Like the two etched granite murals at Campus Martius Park.
 Or the 30-foot-tall oil paintings in the Atheneum Suite Hotel lobby in Greektown.
 Ever visited the Charles H. Wright Museum of African American History?
 You’ve literally walked on his work: Massey designed the rotunda’s tile memorial floor.